You know that catchy (albeit annoying) song, “Anything you can do, I can do better?”

 By watching people teach on camera, you can see their mouths move as they speak the language.
 If you’re anything like me, that can make it easier to understand Spanish—especially if you’re a beginner!
 If you choose a high-quality series, videos can also be immersive.

-Señor Jordan is one of the most popular Spanish-teaching YouTubers out there!
-His short videos are known for being engaging and sometimes even hilarious.
+Señor Jordan was one of the most popular Spanish-teaching YouTubers out there!
+Unfortunately, this channel no longer updates but his short videos are still known for being engaging and sometimes even hilarious.